-For a more specific question like “can you see through a 8-inch thick concrete pad with GPR?” or “the pipe is about 5 feet deep, can you see it with GPR?”, I hate to say “I don't know”, but it's the reality until it's tried at the survey location.
+For more specific questions like “Can you see through a 8-inch thick concrete pad with GPR?” or “The pipe is about 5 feet deep, can you see it with GPR?”.
+I hate to say “I don't know”, but that is the case until it's tried at the survey location.
 Conditions vary from site to site, from area to area within the same site, and location to location within the same area.
-It's really hard to be sure how deep you can see with GPR without trying at the very survey location.
+It's difficult to be certain how deep you can see with GPR without trying it at the survey location.

-In conclusion, it's really hard to answer the question “how deep can your see with GPR?”.
-In general, the question should not be answered without a context such as the site condition, the target characteristics and the GPR antenna frequenciesto be used, etc.
+In conclusion, it's really hard to answer the question “How deep can your see with GPR?"
+In general, the question should not be answered without giving context such as the site conditions, the target characteristics and the GPR antenna frequencies to be used, etc.

-In most situations, no matter what the answer is, the bottom line is “I don't know until I try it”.
+In most situations, no matter what the answer is, the bottom line is...
+“We don't know until we try it out”.